The British Way of War Pack

 Three ziplock back issues for a great price!

-Britain's modern world empire, beginning with trying to suppress the revolt of the American Colonies, to the turn-of-the-century conflict with the Boers, up through the Burmese front in World War II.
+The British Way of War package traces the arc of Britain's modern world empire, beginning with trying to suppress the revolt of the American Colonies, to the turn-of-the-century conflict with the Boers, up through organizing the various Resistance movements in Occupied Europe during World War II.

 What a great way to introduce yourself (or a friend) to ATO games, or catch up on back issues you've been meaning to get.
 A price like this is almost "buy 2, get one free."
 Don't miss it!